How To Build A High Performance Agile Team

 How I Hire Great People

 When I hire people, I rarely look at their formal education.
 I find it is largely irrelevant unless they’ve done something out of the norm, in which case I pay closer attention.
-Richard Branson, Michael Dell, Steve Jobs, Paul Allen, Larry Ellison and Bill Gates seem to have all done fairly well without a formal education.
+Richard Branson, Michael Dell, Steve Jobs, Paul Allen, Larry Ellison and Bill Gates seem to have all done fairly well without a university degree.
 The best programmer I have ever hired did not finish grade 11.

 Neither do I look for people who have worked on projects that are the same as the current one – in fact I often specifically look for people who have not.
 Even better, I look for people who come from different companies, different industries and have worked with different technologies.
 Why – because I want new thinking and I want innovation.
 That never comes from doing more and more of the same.
 I remember debating the VP of a company in the financial services sector who was trying to get a new product off of the ground.
 He was pressing to have the best, most innovative product on the market.
-He wanted new thinking, and to get it, he was trying to hire the lead architect from his direct competition.
+He wanted new thinking, and to get it, he was trying to hire the lead architect from his direct competition who was leading the design of a similar product.
 I call that irony.

 Years of experience is somewhat relevant to me, but more relevant is diversity of experience.
 My father, who spent decades, managing a data processing department once said about hiring: “So this guy has ten years of COBOL experience.
 Does mean he has ten years of experience, or one year of experience repeated ten times?”
 Ten years with a wide range of technologies and projects is far more valuable than doing the same thing over and over again for ten years in a row.
 How many years of experience with Java or C# did you look for in your last hire, and be honest – how much relevance did it have to the success of the person in his/her new role?